Melania Trump Misses Big Event, Now Barron MIA: Shades Of Things To Come? [Opinion]

 — USA TODAY (@USATODAY) January 19, 2017

 Trump waved her up to the mic anyway, leaving her no other option but to say those few words her husband requested.
 She thanked everyone for their support and said “we will make America great again.”
-At Lincoln Memorial concert on Thursday night, as Toby Keith wailed and everyone was swaying to his American sound, Ivanka’s daughter was seen coming up to her grandfather to ask him something.
+At the Lincoln Memorial concert on Thursday night, as Toby Keith wailed and everyone was swaying to his American sound, Ivanka’s daughter was seen coming up to her grandfather to ask him something.
 Trump’s children and grandchildren were all there, except for Barron.
 He was missed by many in the viewing audience if the overwhelming amount of Twitter posts are any indication.

 Historical moment – Donald and Melania Trump walk down Lincoln Memorial.